xaizek/dit/CODE.md

 specific.
 One can do all the work at project specific level (if it makes sense) by saving data passed into global handler for future use.

+Completion is a first-class operation and is handled on many levels of code.

 #### Registration ####

 This is done automatically by `AutoRegisteredCommand` class.
 Commands just need